Where are you moving to?

 What Is an ESA?

-The emotional support animal (ESA) is defined as any companion animal that provides therapeutic benefits for individuals struggling with anxiety, depression, or other mental health challenges.
-Unlike service animals which require extensive specialized training to fulfill certain tasks for their owners, ESAs do not need this specialization, they provide emotional stability instead.
-ESAs typically consist of cats or dogs although other species could qualify if they provide similar therapeutic support.
+An emotional support animal (ESA) can be defined as any companion animal that provides therapeutic assistance to individuals suffering from anxiety, depression, or other mental health conditions.
+Unlike service animals, which require extensive specialized training to execute particular functions for their owners, ESAs do not need such extensive specialization and simply provide emotional stability instead.
+Typically, cats and dogs make excellent ESAs, and other species could qualify if they provide similar therapeutic benefits.

 Comparing ESA and Service Animals